 The Scenic Rim

 Volcanic ranges, ancient Gondwana rainforest, and some of Australia's best eco-retreats — many offering fully off-grid stays with no Wi-Fi and no reception.
-Spicers Scenic Rim Trail is a multi-day guided walk through private conservation land, sleeping in luxury wilderness camps.
+The Spicers Scenic Rim Trail is a multi-day guided walk through private conservation land, sleeping in luxury wilderness camps.
 For a shorter reset, boutique tiny homes and eco-cabins dot the valleys around Boonah and Kalbar, offering open-fire evenings, sunrise lookouts, and bushwalking from the front door.
+Quick access from Brisbane makes this the easiest JOMO escape for east-coast Australians.

-Empty white sand beach on Tasmania's quiet east coast
+Empty white sand beach Bay of Fires Tasmania east coast quiet luxury JOMO retreat

 Tasmania's East Coast